dagainz/Correlator/docs/index.md

 - Analysis interface promotes the creation of independent modules that *understand* one or one set of processes.
 - Event system separates the analysis and event logic.
 - Event handler interface promotes the creation of individual event handlers that perform one type of action.
-- Layer multiple modules and event handlers together in a stack to implement a Correlator application.
 - RFC 5424 compliant syslog server with packet capture and replay
 - Capture file utility to helps manage captured syslog data
 - A single module is included: *OpenSSH login*, that combined with event handlers demonstrate a simple SIEM.